 It is said that within 10 years of a marriage, the connection felt by those in arranged marriages is twice as strong.

-His research shows that feelings of love quite easily fade about half as much in 18 months, whereas love in arranged marriages grow gradually.
+His research shows that feelings of love quite easily fade about half as much in 18 months, whereas love in arranged marriages grows gradually.

-“Love is very subjective, but for me it’s having strong feelings that last a lifetime,” she adds.
+“Love is very subjective, but for me, it’s having strong feelings that last a lifetime.”

 When asked about why love isn’t always the primary factor when Desi parents are looking for spouses for their children, she added:

-Many Desi’s are now breaking free from the conventional idea of having an arranged marriage, with many 21st century Desi’s choosing their own spouses, and even marrying those outside their own race, going by the romantic concept of marriage.
+Many 21st century Desis are choosing their own spouses and even marrying those outside their own race, going by the romantic concept of marriage.

-It is unfortunate that society is such that it is considered more acceptable for a Desi man to marry outside his race than for a Desi woman:
+It is unfortunate that society is such that it is considered more acceptable for a Desi man to marry outside his race than for a Desi woman.
+Mei says:

 For those who suggest that arranged marriages are a concept of the past, they may be in for a surprise.